nodet/git-check/readme.md

 A git command to check the current status of a branch with respect to `origin`.

-The script finds the first commit reachable from `HEAD` (by default, could be any commit/tag/branch) that also appears in any branch on `origin`.
+The script finds the first commit reachable from `HEAD` (by default, could be a reference to any commit, tag or branch) that also appears in any branch on `origin`.
 It then prints one-liners showing the history from that commit to `HEAD`.
+In other words, this is a `git log` command that automatically stops when it gets uninteresting...

 Finally, it lists the files modified by these commits.

 ## Example